s4timuen/Corona_Web_Plotter/README.md

 ToDo:

-* think about charts and key figures that could be inzteresting [  ]
+* think about charts and key figures that could be interesting [  ]